trangham283/lm_examples/README.md

 **7. Compute ngram scores:**

 `./src/ngrams/ngram-eval.sh {disf,clean,dtok} {ms,ptb}`

+his computes LM model scores (perplexity) on the SWBD dataset.
+Exercise:
+   1. Compute perplexity on the valid.txt data.
+   2. Find yourself a written text dataset and compute perplexity on that dataset.
+Compare ppl on these out-of-domain datasets.

 **8. Convert OOV tokens** to `<unk>` -- preparation step for LSTM LM models:
 ```